astrofrog/blog-source/content/2013-10-02-mining-acknowledgments-in-ads.md

 matter and will make a difference to projects in our community.
-All of the examples above are ones that should be acknowledged, and it is also crucial that you think of acknowledging smaller software packages that you use, especially if the developers have provided a standard acknowledgment.
+All of the examples above are ones that should be acknowledged, and it is also crucial that you think of acknowledging smaller software packages that you use, especially if the developers have provided a standard phrase.
 Yes, your acknowledgment section may become quite long, but this is not about esthetics - it is something that may make a real difference to some of these projects.